 Special Admission Requirements: The Midland College Associate Degree Nursing Program has a limited enrollment based on specific admission criteria.
 For information regarding the admission criteria, contact the Health Sciences Division.
 To ensure consideration for the Fall Associate Degree Nursing class all admission criteria must be completed and all documentation submitted by May 25.
 To ensure consideration for the Spring Associate Degree Nursing class, all admission criteria must be completed and all documentation submitted by August 25.
-Information regarding the Licensed Vocational Nursing to Associate Degree Nursing option for currently licensed vocational nurses or licensed practical nurses may be obtained by contacting the program director.
-A physical examination is required after admission but prior to beginning nursing courses.
+Information regarding the Licensed Vocational Nursing to Associate Degree Nursing option for currently licensed vocational nurses or licensed practical nurses may be obtained by contacting the program director or the nursing clerk.
+Students must have vaccinations in accordance with state law.
 Health insurance is required.
 Students must be certified in CPR (cardiopulmonary resuscitation).